 20 June 2024

 Colombia has been the scene of protracted internal armed conflicts involving the government, guerrillas, paramilitaries, and other illegal armed and criminal groups.
-Peace negotiations, such as the historic agreement with the FARC in 2016, have attempted to bring an end to these decades of violence.
-However, numerous challenges and problems persist in the peace process, especially with groups such as the ELN and FARC dissidents, EMC, and criminal groups such as the Clan de Golfo.
-Armed groups are increasing in numbers – in 2023, the ELN, the two FARC dissident fractions and the Clan de Golfo have between them a total of 16,770 members.
-This signifies an increase of approximately 11% in foot soldiers when compared to 2022.
-The UN Office in 2023, verified 98 massacres, in which 320 people were killed, 53 cases of gender-based violence, including sexual violence, and 134 cases of recruitment or use of children by non-state armed actors.
+Peace negotiations, such as the historic Peace Accord with the FARC in 2016, have attempted to bring an end to decades of violence.
+However, numerous challenges and problems persist in the peace process, especially with illegal armed groups such as the ELN and EMC, and illegal criminal groups such as the Autodefensas Gaitanistas de Colombia/Clan del Golfo [2].
+Armed groups are increasing in numbers – in 2023, the ELN, two FARC dissident factions and the Clan de Golfo had a total of 16,770 members between them.
+This signifies an increase of approximately 11% in foot soldiers compared to 2022.
+In 2023, the UN Office verified: 98 massacres, in which 320 people were killed; 53 cases of gender-based violence, including sexual violence; and 134 cases of recruitment or use of children by non-state armed actors.

-The struggle for territorial control and control of illicit economies between the illegal armed groups continues to be intense.
-Whilst the Colombian Government has established ceasefires with a range of groups there is no such agreement between the groups.
-Armed skirmishes between them result in the civilian population being caught in the middle, suffering displacements, confinements, massacres and killings.
+The struggle for control of illicit economies and territory between the illegal armed groups continues to intensify.
+Whilst the Colombian Government has established unilateral ceasefires with some of the groups, there is no such agreement between the groups.
+Therefore, armed skirmishes between them result in the civilian population being caught in the middle – suffering displacements, confinements and massacres.

-However, once an armed group has control of the territory, the number of recorded impacts of this nature on the civilian population reduce.
-This does not indicate that there is a peaceful situation in these communities, rather that the control of one illegal armed group has been consolidated.
+Once an armed group has control of a territory, the number of recorded impacts of this nature on the civilian population reduce.
+However, this does not mean that there is a peaceful situation in these communities, rather that the control of one illegal armed group has been consolidated.
 The illegal armed group in control are forcing communities to remain and not displace, controlling their movements, imposing their own rules and regulations and trying to win over communities.
-This is particularly true in the case of the Clan de Golfo, who are seeking to supplant the state and to be seen as a political group, and as a result are building roads, bridges, even electrifying some communities, organising the community, resolving disputes and forcing local authorities such as the Consejos Comunitarios, Indigenous Authorities, and Juntas de Accion Comunal (JACs) to carry out the illegal armed groups orders, undermining their legitimate authority.
-They are also insisting on silence about what is happening in the rural regions, prohibiting denouncements.
-Even to the extent of prohibiting the entrance of local CSOs and the Church with humanitarian aid.
+This is particularly true in the case of the Clan del Golfo, who are seeking to supplant the state and to be seen as a political group and, as a result, are building roads, bridges, and even electrifying some communities, organising the community, resolving disputes and forcing local authorities such as the Consejos Comunitarios, Indigenous Authorities, and Juntas de Accion Comunal (JACs) to carry out the illegal armed groups orders, undermining their legitimate authority.
+The group also insists on silence about the situation in the rural regions, prohibiting denouncements and prohibiting the entrance of local CSOs and the Church with humanitarian aid.

 Total Peace policy

-Total Peace is a multifaceted effort that seeks to minimise violence, protect civilians and dismantle the many armed and groups operating in Colombia.
-This ambitious plan seeks to implement the commitments made in the 2016 Peace Accord with the FARC, as well as dismantle multiple illegal armed and criminal groups.
-Total peace is based on the concept that human security comes about by guaranteeing the right to life, Colombians’ socio-economic well-being and protecting the natural environment.
+Total Peace is a multifaceted effort that seeks to minimise violence, protect civilians and dismantle the many armed groups operating in Colombia.
+This ambitious plan seeks to implement the commitments made in the 2016 Peace Accord with the FARC, and is based on the concept that human security comes about by guaranteeing the right to life, Colombians’ socio-economic well-being and protecting the natural environment.

 Negotiations with ELN

-Despite several attempts at negotiation, Peace Talks with the National Liberation Army (ELN) have been intermittent and have faced multiple obstacles.
+Despite several attempts at negotiation, negotiations with the National Liberation Army (ELN) have been intermittent and have faced multiple obstacles.
 The ELN has a presence in at least 10 departments and remains a significant threat to peace.

-In the most recent round of talks in Caracas in May, an agreement was signed on the first point of the Mexico Agreement, the participation of society in peace-building with the formation of the Comite Nacional de Participación (CNP).
+In the most recent round of talks in Caracas in May 2024, an agreement was signed on the first point of the Mexico Agreement regarding the participation of society in peace-building and the formation of the Comite Nacional de Participación (CNP).
 This Comite is broad-based and inclusive.
-This is an important step forward with these Talks coming further than previous attempts to engage the ELN in peace talks.
+This is an important step forward, as talks with the ELN have not previously come this far.

 Estado Mayor Central (EMC)